Rough differential equations for volatility

-where, as in Case b), $\alpha$ is an arbitrary non-negative constant that satisfies $\alpha<m(H+\half)$.
+where, as in Case b), $\eta$ is an arbitrary non-negative constant such that $\eta<m(H+\half)$.
 By Lemma~\ref{lem:Hypercontractivity} we can replace the $L^2$-norm on the left-hand side by the $L^p$-norm for any $p\geq 1$ to obtain the desired estimate.

-For the second and third term we observe the following.
-First, the ratios $\frac{(T_1-t_{j})}{\Delta}, \frac{T_2-t_{j+\ell-1}}{\Delta}$ do not depend on the summation index and are bounded above by~$1$.
+For the second and third term note the following.
+First, the ratios $\frac{(T_1-t_{j})}{\Delta}$ and $\frac{T_2-t_{j+\ell-1}}{\Delta}$ do not depend on the summation index and are bounded above by~$1$.
 Then, the cross terms that appear when raising to power~$2$ vanish on expectation.
 This can be seen by conditioning and taking advantage of the independence of $W_{s,t}$ on~$\mathcal{F}_{s}$.
 Finally, the expectation of the diagonal terms that appear when raising in power~$2$ splits in the product of expectations of $\G X$ and~$W$ terms due to independence.
 Thus, arguing as in Case a), we obtain the estimates

 Combining the latter with ~\eqref{eq:Casea)estimate} and using hypercontractivity (Lemma~\ref{lem:Hypercontractivity}) we deduce that, for all $p\geq 1$,